-The audit committee of the Company (the "AC") has reviewed with the management and the external auditor of the Company on the accounting principles and practices adopted by the Group and discussed internal controls and financial reporting matters, including the review of the audited consolidated financial statements of the Group for the year ended 31 March 2021 with no disagreement by the AC.
+The audit committee of the Company (the "AC") has reviewed with the management and the external auditor of the Company on the accounting principles and practices adopted by the Group, and financial reporting matters, including the audited consolidated financial statements of the Group for the year ended 31 March 2022.
+The AC and the management has also reviewed and discussed internal controls with an external professional consultant engaged by the Company.